kucengorenji/spotify-clone-songlist/README.md

 this project is intended to be a clone of spotify app to be created with such tech-stack requirement:
 - React
 - Redux
-- React-Router
+- React-Router*
 - React UI Library
-- TypeScript
+- TypeScript*

 Features of spotify clone:
-  a.
+  - a.
 Login using spotify account
-  b.
+  - b.
 Search songs
-  c.
+  - c.
 List down searched songs, and make them selectable
-  d.
-Create playlist
+  - d.
+Create playlist feature
-    i.
-With the following fields
+    - i.
+With the following fields:

           1. Title, minimum 10 characters
           2. Description, minimum 20 characters
           3. A button to submit

-    ii.
-When the button is clicked, create a new playlist with those title and description, with songs that were selected previously iii.
+    - ii.
+When the button is clicked, create a new playlist with those title and description, with songs that were selected previously
+    - iii.
 Use Get Current User's Profile, Create a Playlist, and Add Items to a Playlist API to achieve this.
-Read more in the API Docs iv.
+Read more in the API Docs
+    - iv.
 Playlist should be private and collaborative should be falses

 ## how to use this project :

-### 1. npm git clone git@github.com:kucengorenji/finale-project.git
+1. npm git clone git@github.com:kucengorenji/finale-project.git
-### 2. move to the folder
+2. move to the folder
-### 3. in the terminal type "npm install" to initiate the project
+3. in the terminal type "npm install" to initiate the project
-### 4. type "npm run start"
+4. type "npm run start"

-*you need to change the env file for the spotify id to be able to login
+*you need to change the env "REACT_APP_CLIENT_ID" file for the spotify id to be able to login